 The virus responsible for infectious Laryngotracheitis is Gallid herpesvirus 1.
 This virus is a close family member of the Marek’s Disease virus, another herpes virus.
 Marek’s disease is a terrible virus that can wipe out almost an entire flock.
 Gallid herpesvirus 1 uses the same biochemical attack mechanisms, but overall, it’s less intrusive than Marek’s Disease virus.

-Herpes viruses have a particular way of attacking the chicken's body.
+Herpes viruses have a particular way of attacking the chicken’s body.
 After inhalation of the virus, the virus has an active lytic stage where it replicates in the lungs as fast as possible to establish some ground.
-An active infection will target the respiratory tracts and comes with all the symptoms described earlier.
+An active infection will target the respiratory tract and comes with all the symptoms described earlier.

 After the lytic infection, however, the viral DNA can survive in the chicken’s body.
 A chicken carries the virus in this dormant, latent state for the rest of its life.

-In Marek's disease, the virus can spread to other parts of the body and start to grow cancerous tumors.
-Luckily, the infectious laryngotracheitis virus will only target the chicken's respiratory system.
+In Marek’s disease, the virus can spread to other parts of the body and start to grow cancerous tumors.
+The infectious laryngotracheitis virus will predominantly target the chicken’s respiratory system.
 Although it can sometimes be found in other chicken organs.